scitools-classroom/iris-mesh-tutorial/notebooks/.notebook_shadow_copies/Sec_02_Meshes.md

 The most common usage (at least in LFRic output), is to have a mesh which defines nodes + faces, plus data variables mapped to the face components.

-Here is an example of what that looks like :--
+Here is an example of what that looks like ...

 ![Picture of nodes and faces](LFRic_mesh.svg)

 This diagram demonstrates the relationship between face-numbers, node-numbers and node coordinates.
-Note that no _edges_ are shown here :  In UGRID, and Iris, mesh faces do not depend on edges, but are built only from nodes.
+Note that no _edges_ are shown here:  In UGRID, and Iris, mesh faces do not depend on edges, but are built only from nodes.

 Technically, the LFRic mesh is a "**cubesphere**".
   * the surface of the globe is divided into 6 equal 'panels', analagous to the 6 faces of a cube